zadarastorage/zadara-examples/k8s/eksd/docs/README.md

 * You will be required to provide a pre-existing subnet id to be used by Packer’s intermediate VM - make sure the bastion VM can access that subnet with regards to the routing table (usually it’s best to use the same subnet as the bastion VM).

-As an example for such variable file, see the below example for baking a new EKS-D image:
+As an example for such variable file, see the below example:

 ![](images/image15.png "")